mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 Self-led contributors are the future.
 Being self-led means, more control with the team, less of managers, lesser iterations, higher velocities, and yes, better engineered products.
 With an highly aware & connected team, the chance to build good relationships and hence a sense of well-being increases.
 That said, some of the traits are hard to find or build.
 For some it takes years.
 What matters is the effort to do so from early on.
 Compounding in time pays big dividends.
 Finally, having well-receiving, self-managing, proactive people are infectious!
 Be one.

+Just a coffee or beer or lunch is fine and I'm willing to hear your philosophy of the same.

 Books to read